instantlinux/docker-tools/images/samba-dc/README.md

 * A Domain Controller must have a static IP address and persistent DNS entry
 * This container must be run in network_mode:host
-* A hostname must be specified, which becomes the netbios name.
+* A NETBIOS_NAME or hostname must be specified, which becomes the netbios name.

 The directories /etc/samba and /var/lib/samba must be mounted as persistent volumes.
 If /var/lib/samba is empty, the "provision" or "join" action specified in DOMAIN_ACTION variable will be taken.